We are back and we are in the midst of three hours of broadcast excellence on the fastest three hours in media.

 Inflation's down.

-Job markets are steady and strong.6 percent.
+Job markets are steady and strong.

-Uh corporate profits appear to be strong.
+Corporate profits appear to be strong.

 Exports are up.

-There is no question that there is some unsettling times in the housing market.
+There is no question that there is some unsettling times in the housing market and credits associated with the housing market.

-And so as I say, I'm optimistic, but I would be pessimistic if I thought Congress was going to get their way, and they're not.
+And so, as I say, I'm optimistic, but I would be pessimistic if I thought Congress was going to get their way, and they're not.

-We're not gonna raise tax.
+We're not going to raise taxes.

-Right on, right on, right on, right on.
+All right, right on, right on, right on, right on.

-Uh, an unidentified reporter uh said efforts to curtail the deployment of troops is an ongoing debate right now.
+Now, one other question before we go to the break: an unidentified reporter said, efforts to curtail the deployment of troops is an ongoing debate right now.

 Hey, reporter, the Democrats have lost it.

-Here's the rest of the question.
+Yeah, well, here's the rest of the question.

 One of those you spoke about in your address last week had to do with impatience with the Iraqi government.